jonnymuir/jonnymoo.github.io/_posts/2022-07-03-Coaching-Self-Actualisation.md

 This blog is me learning in the open.
 It's not intended as advice or opinion (or even as being interesting - it is to me, might not be to you).

-Discuss the theory of self-actualisation, such as Maslow and Herzberg, giving your views on these models and their use
+Discuss the theory of self-actualisation, such as Maslow and Herzberg, giving your views on these models and their use.

 [(Perera, 2020)](https://www.simplypsychology.org/self-actualization.html) "Self-actualization is the complete realization of one's potential and the full development of one's ability and appreciation for life"